Broken Heart Syndrome

 - Physical stressors, such as an asthma attack, a car accident or major surgery

-Rarely, some drugs may cause the syndrome because of sudden surge of stress hormones.
+Rarely, some drugs may cause the syndrome because of the sudden surge of stress hormones.
 Drugs that may cause the syndrome include:

 - Epinephrine, which is used to treat severe allergic reactions,

 - Venlafaxine, which is used to treat depression,